Direxion Daily Regional Banks Bull 3x Shares (NYSEARCA:DPST) Shares Gap Up to $59.45

-Direxion Daily Regional Banks Bull 3x Shares (NYSEARCA:DPST – Get Free Report) shares gapped up prior to trading on Thursday .
+Direxion Daily Regional Banks Bull 3x Shares (NYSEARCA:DPST – Get Free Report) gapped up before the market opened on Thursday .
 The stock had previously closed at $59.45, but opened at $61.20.
-Direxion Daily Regional Banks Bull 3x Shares shares last traded at $62.49, with a volume of 812,254 shares.
+Direxion Daily Regional Banks Bull 3x Shares shares last traded at $62.49, with a volume of 812,254 shares changing hands.

+Institutional Investors Weigh In On Direxion Daily Regional Banks Bull 3x Shares

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Viewpoint Capital Management LLC bought a new position in Direxion Daily Regional Banks Bull 3x Shares during the 2nd quarter valued at approximately $65,000.
-Altfest L J & Co.
-Inc. bought a new position in shares of Direxion Daily Regional Banks Bull 3x Shares in the 2nd quarter worth approximately $1,132,000.
-Bank of Montreal Can bought a new position in shares of Direxion Daily Regional Banks Bull 3x Shares in the 2nd quarter worth approximately $40,000.
-Signaturefd LLC bought a new position in shares of Direxion Daily Regional Banks Bull 3x Shares in the 2nd quarter worth approximately $46,000.
-Finally, SG Americas Securities LLC bought a new position in shares of Direxion Daily Regional Banks Bull 3x Shares in the 2nd quarter worth approximately $243,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of DPST.
+Squarepoint Ops LLC bought a new stake in shares of Direxion Daily Regional Banks Bull 3x Shares in the first quarter worth about $3,323,000.
+Bank of America Corp DE increased its holdings in shares of Direxion Daily Regional Banks Bull 3x Shares by 12,743.4% in the first quarter.
+Bank of America Corp DE now owns 124,067 shares of the company’s stock worth $957,000 after purchasing an additional 123,101 shares during the last quarter.
+GFG Capital LLC bought a new stake in shares of Direxion Daily Regional Banks Bull 3x Shares in the first quarter worth about $30,000.
+Simplex Trading LLC increased its holdings in shares of Direxion Daily Regional Banks Bull 3x Shares by 2,993.8% in the first quarter.
+Simplex Trading LLC now owns 108,870 shares of the company’s stock worth $839,000 after purchasing an additional 105,351 shares during the last quarter.
+Finally, Jane Street Group LLC grew its position in Direxion Daily Regional Banks Bull 3x Shares by 361.5% in the first quarter.
+Jane Street Group LLC now owns 93,658 shares of the company’s stock worth $722,000 after acquiring an additional 73,365 shares in the last quarter.

 The Direxion Daily Regional Banks Bull 3X Shares (DPST) is an exchange-traded fund that is based on the S&P Regional Banks Select Industry index.
 The fund provides 3x leveraged exposure to an equally-weighted index of US regional banking stocks.
 DPST was launched on Aug 19, 2015 and is managed by Direxion.